JamesCollerton/hydra-visuals/touch-designer/README.md

 Channel Operators - motion, audio, animation, control signals.

+- These emit values, so could be emitted via audio input, visual input etc.
+- MIDI interfaces are also CHOPs

 ### SOPs

 Surface Operators - 3D points, polygons and other 3D "primitives".

+- Can activate the viewer mode and browse in 3D
+- We need from COMPs camera, light and geometry, them from TOPs a render
+- You can rotate the camera to change the render
+- There's a snap to camera option
+- Turbulence and normals are key to particles

 ### DATs